 unauthorized use.
 The Greene County Jail does not assume responsibility for your order slip.

 - In order to maintain cleanliness and sanitary conditions, you will be provided a bin in which to

 hold your personal items.
 Consumable items that over flow the bin will be destroyed.
 Other personal

 - Offenders are allowed to order regular commissary items, but will have a spending cap weekly to

-purchase $150.00 worth of food and hygiene items, including 5 e-cigarettes.
+purchase $100.00 worth of food and hygiene items, including 3 cans of nicotine pouches.

 - Disciplinary offenders will be allowed to purchase personal hygiene and legal items only.